johnie261/Portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Working on adding a demo of my projects.
+- Working on adding more of my projects.
-- Working towards adding a contact form.
-- Working on adding my Live Demo link.
+- Adding Javascript implementation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>